 European Literature teaches critical reading, writing and thinking skills in the context of European history.
 Students approach writing as a process, and writing assignments emphasize careful revision, creation of a demanding thesis, and thorough support for that thesis.

 This course surveys the key events and themes in modern European history from the Renaissance to the present.
 Students examine political, cultural, and religious themes and events, including the Reformation, the French Revolution, and Napoleon’s reign, as well as nationalism and its impact on the 19th century and beyond.

 Students interpret key events and analyze historical evidence while heightening their awareness of the consequences of European contact with other areas of the world.
 To prepare students for the 21st century, this course encourages students to examine the socioeconomic and political partnerships formed between the U.S. and Europe.
 This course emphasizes the study of art and what it can tell us about a given movement or era.

 American Studies offers a unique perspective on the American Dream and its meaning for our lives.
 Students cultivate critical thinking skills and are prepared to articulate questions, analyze and synthesize information, distinguish fact from opinion, and write and speak intelligently about American literature and American cultural development.

 As students interpret the thoughts and words of various literary figures, so too are they better able to interpret and articulate the meaning of their own lives.
-All students will be prepared to take their examination in English Language and Composition.

 The course culminates with the Senior Demonstration.
 Students read three books of their choosing, write two papers analyzing those books and sit for an oral defense.
 This capstone project affords students the opportunity to pursue a subject of their interest and then put into practice their scholarly independence.